-Do you know Korean terms of endearment for your loved one?
-In Korea, it’s quite common for people to use words like “honey” and “babe” to refer to your significant other, rather than using their name.
+Do you know the Korean terms of endearment for your loved one?
+In Korea, it’s quite common for people to use words like “honey” and “babe” to refer to their significant other rather than using their name.

 Being able to read the Korean alphabet will help you retain the core Korean words you should learn first.
 It will also improve your overall Korean language learning plan.